master1018/llm_daily_arxiv/README.md

             "cs.SE",                  // Please refer to the arXiv website
             "cs.CR"                   // for the code corresponding to the domain.
         ],
-      	"preference":"I have a particular interest in LLMs, especially LLMs apply in software engineering.
+      	"preference":"I have a particular interest in LLMs, especially LLMs apply in software engineering."
     }
 ]
 ```